salmmanfred/ccdb/readme.md

 v0.2.0: Add a function to find all of a certain character or just the first one  DONE
 v0.3.0: Being able to get the output in a string instead of the cmd   DONE
 v0.4.0: Physics and collision  DONE
-v0.5.0: Loading of ascii sprites from file
+v0.5.0: Loading of ascii sprites from file  DONE
 v0.6.0: Key input rework
 v0.7.0: Rework of variable names and function names
 v0.8.0: No plans
-v0.9.0: No plans
+v0.9.0: Getting the code ready for 1.0.0
 v1.0.0: No plans